Students Embark on the ‘Trip of a Lifetime’ That Changes Lives in the Dominican Republic#MartelloLife

 To date, the donations made through Martello’s Employee-Directed Gift Program have stayed pretty close to home.
 This has been great because we have really been able to see the impact first-hand.
-However, the reach of a recent donation stretches a bit further and the dramatic, hands on way it is changing the lives of those in that community is nothing short of amazing.
+However, the reach of a recent donation stretches a bit further and the dramatic, hands-on way it is changing the lives of those in that community is nothing short of amazing.

-When Martello CFO Paul Chatigny’s son Bennett expressed an interest in attending this year’s ASDREX he was excited to have him participate and also immediately knew where he wanted to direct his Employee-Directed Gift.
+When Martello former CFO Paul Chatigny’s son Bennett expressed an interest in attending this year’s ASDREX he was excited to have him participate and also immediately knew where he wanted to direct his Employee-Directed Gift.
 “We wanted him to see first-hand how the families in the DR live and to see the dramatic impact that one individual can have on a community.”
-When he returned, Paul said “Bennett not only had a good time, he will never forget the first-hand experience of life in a developing country.”
+When he returned, Paul said, “Bennett not only had a good time, he will never forget the first-hand experience of life in a developing country.”

 Danielle Baillie, the librarian technician at All Saints has been one of the trip coordinators since the program’s inception.
-Of the experience she says: “Taking part in the All Saints Dominican Experience trip for the last eight years has been an honour and a rewarding experience.
+Of the experience, she says: “Taking part in the All Saints Dominican Experience trip for the last eight years has been an honour and a rewarding experience.
 Each year I have the unique opportunity to take students on this Third World experience to show them life outside of the privilege we are born into as Canadians, and watch these students really “get it”.
-It also warms my heart each year to be welcomed back to Consuelo by the people I have connected with and our ability to give back to that community by funding the early education center Todos Los Santos and other projects we and the students have worked hard to raise funds for over the years.”
+It also warms my heart each year to be welcomed back to Consuelo by the people I have connected with and our ability to give back to that community by funding the early education centre Todos Los Santos and other projects we and the students have worked hard to raise funds for over the years.”

 This year, Bennett and the other students were able to tackle a housing project for a widow who had nine children.
-They painted her home and did some repair work that she needed done.
-The students were amazed that such a large family were living in a such a small home, and how in ten minutes they were able to remove all of the family’s sparse belongings.
-For these students it was an eye opening experience that could not have happened anywhere else and for those that made the trip, the effects of what they saw and did will last a lifetime.
+They painted her home and did some repair work that she needed to be done.
+The students were amazed that such a large family were living in such a small home, and how in ten minutes they were able to remove all of the family’s sparse belongings.
+For these students, it was an eye-opening experience that could not have happened anywhere else and for those that made the trip, the effects of what they saw and did will last a lifetime.
 To build something, paint something or hand a child an item that you know will make a significant difference to them touches the students in ways that we can only imagine.
 Martello was truly inspired to have the opportunity to see the lasting impact that these students have on the families in this small community.